elastic/ecs-logging-go-zap/README.md

 # Elastic Common Schema (ECS) support for uber-go/zap logger

-Use this encoder for automatically adding a minimal set of ECS fields to your logs, when using [uber-go/zap](https://github.com/uber-go/zap).
+Use this library for automatically adding a minimal set of ECS fields to your logs, when using [uber-go/zap](https://github.com/uber-go/zap).

 ---